MD2Korg/software.md2k.org/content/howto/mPerf/phone-setupS8a.md

 <img src="/img/howto/mPerf/emailIcon.png">

-2) Enter your email address and password in the blank fields , then tap *Sign In*.
+2) Enter your email address and password in the blank fields, then tap *Sign In*.

 <img src="/img/howto/mPerf/enterEmail.png">